Capture of Roxburgh (1460): Siege

 James and his army first arrived at Roxburgh in July, first taking the English dominated town before laying siege to the castle.
 The castle itself is located on a triangular hill flanked by the rivers Tweed and Teviot to the north and south.
 Two ditches defended the approach to the castle between these rivers, while a curtain wall enclosed the whole area.

 On 3 August James was standing close to one of his cannons when he ordered it to be fired.
 The cannon exploded, mortally wounding him.
 Writing 100 years later Robert Lindsay of Pitscottie stated the king's thigh was snapped in two and he was "stricken to the ground and died hastily".

 Following his death, James' queen, Mary of Guelders, took command of the siege.
-The castle would surrender on 5 August, with no prisoners being taken.
+The castle surrendered on 5 August, with no prisoners being taken.

 Aftermath

 After James II was killed during the siege, the castle was slighted and left in ruins.

-Following the siege the castle was destroyed so it could not be used in war again.
-The castle would remain a ruin.
+Following the siege the castle was destroyed so it could not be used in war again, and has remained a ruin ever since.

 With the death of the King a regency council was formed to govern Scotland until James III of Scotland was old enough to rule.
 This council was controlled by Mary and Bishop James Kennedy.
 During this time, Mary would prove an able diplomat, gaining Berwick in negotiations with the Lancastrians.

 Following the recovery of Roxburgh and Berwick peace seemed more attractive to James III who agreed a peace treaty with Edward IV in 1474.